Application Procedure - Online and Continuing Education

 Prospective students may choose to take a Linfield Essay Test in place of the TOEFL.
 Those who earn a score of 0-3.5 out of a possible 6 on the essay test are not admissible to Linfield.
 Those who earn a score of 4-5.5 are admitted and are required to complete INQS 126 Inquiry Seminar within their first year in the program.
 Students who score higher than 5.5 are admitted with no restrictions.

 Linfield College recognizes a Co-Admission relationship with Central Oregon Community College, Chemeketa Community College, Clatsop Community College, Columbia Gorge Community College, Linn-Benton Community College, Oregon Coast Community College, Portland Community College, and Tillamook Bay Community College for students enrolled in an associate degree of nursing program.
 The application process includes completion of a Co-Admission application and the submission of official transcripts from all colleges and universities attended.
 Only students who apply to and are co-admitted to Linfield College are entitled to: (a) free application to Linfield College, (b) catalog year designation of the year the RN program is started, (c) advising and support services at both institutions, and (d) joint financial aid (for qualified students) if enrolled at both institutions concurrently.
 The catalog year for co-admitted students will expire the sixth consecutive academic term (including fall, January, spring, summer) after awarding the associate degree if the student has not enrolled in at least one Linfield College course by this time.
-In no case will this provision exceed the catalog expiration policy as stated on page 15.
+In no case will this provision exceed the catalog expiration policy.
 If the catalog year expires, the catalog year will reset to the fall of the academic year the student takes their first Linfield College course.